 What is IoT in Healthcare?

 IoT in healthcare refers to the interconnected ecosystem of medical devices, software applications, and health systems that collect, analyze, and exchange data over the internet to improve patient care and healthcare operations.
-This network of smart devices includes wearables, implantables, and stationary sensors that monitor vital signs, track medication adherence, and manage chronic conditions.
+This network of smart devices includes wearables, implantables, and stationary sensors that monitor vital signs, track medication adherence, and manage chronic condition.

 IoT enables real-time patient monitoring, remote diagnostics, and personalized treatment plans.
 It enhances hospital efficiency through asset tracking and inventory management.
 By leveraging data analytics and machine learning, IoT in healthcare facilitates preventive care, reduces medical errors, and lowers healthcare costs.
 This technology is transforming healthcare delivery, making it more proactive, accessible, and patient-centered.